 The Council is set to make major changes to its draft Local Plan following the Government's changes to the National Planning Policy Framework (NPPF) which significantly increased the number of homes required in Fareham by 30%.

-If you have any questions regarding the Draft Local Plan 2036, contact the Planning Strategy & Regeneration team:
+If you have any questions regarding the Local Plan, contact the Planning Strategy team:

 Telephone: 01329 824601